Stadium, road to be named after constable killed in encounter in Kapurthala, says Punjab CM | Law-Order

 - India

-Punjab Chief Minister Bhagwant Mann on Wednesday met the kin of the constable, who was killed in an encounter, and announced the construction of a stadium in his name.
+Punjab Chief Minister Bhagwant Mann has announced naming a stadium and a road after police constable Kuldeep Singh Bajwa.

-He said a road will also be named after police constable Kuldeep Singh Bajwa, according to an official statement.
+Mann made the announcement according to an official statement issued on Wednesday when he met Bajwa's family.

-Bajwa was killed in an encounter in Punjab's Kapurthala district while police were chasing four gangsters who had fled with a car after threatening its owner at gunpoint on Sunday night.
+Bajwa was killed in an encounter in Punjab's Kapurthala district while chasing four gangsters who had fled with a car after threatening its owner at gunpoint on Sunday night.

 He said constable Bajwa attained martyrdom while performing his duty at Phagwara.
 He reiterated the commitment of the state government to help families of the soldiers who sacrifice their lives for the country.